cyberofficial/Ollama-Dungeon/Guides/04-conversation-system.md

 ### Example:
 ```
-> /conv alice,bob,player 3 The history of the town
+> /conv zahra,kael,player 3 The mysterious crystal formations
-🗣️ Starting conversation about: The history of the town
+🗣️ Starting conversation about: The mysterious crystal formations
-Participants: Alice, Bob, Player
+Participants: Zahra, Kael, Player
 ```

 ## Example Multi-Agent Conversation

 ```
-> /conv alice,bob,player 3 The strange noises from the forest
+> /conv zahra,kael,player 3 The strange energy readings from the deep caves
-🗣️ Starting conversation about: The strange noises from the forest
+🗣️ Starting conversation about: The strange energy readings from the deep caves
-Participants: Alice, Bob, Player
+Participants: Zahra, Kael, Player

-💭 It's your turn to speak about The strange noises from the forest
+💭 It's your turn to speak about The strange energy readings from the deep caves
-🗣️ **You**: Have either of you heard those strange howling sounds coming from the forest at night?
+🗣️ **You**: Have either of you noticed the unusual magical energy coming from the deeper cave systems?

-💬 Alice is thinking...
+💬 Zahra is thinking...
-🗣️ **Alice**: Yes, I've heard them for the past three nights.
-It doesn't sound like any wolf or animal I'm familiar with.
-Bob, you live closer to the forest edge - have you seen anything unusual?
+🗣️ **Zahra**: Yes, I've been tracking it for weeks now.
+The crystals I've been receiving from the mines have been far more potent than usual.
+Kael, you're down there every day - have you seen anything unusual in the deep tunnels?

-💬 Bob is thinking...
+💬 Kael is thinking...
-🗣️ **Bob**: Indeed I have.
-Last night I saw strange lights among the trees, and the howling seemed to come from that direction.
-I'm too afraid to investigate alone, but someone should definitely look into it.
+🗣️ **Kael**: Indeed I have.
+The crystal veins are singing differently, and some of the deeper passages glow with their own light now.
+I'm concerned it might destabilize the tunnels, but the potential discoveries... they could be extraordinary.

 🎯 Conversation concluded!
 ```